 The padres have a great system because they traded away all their major league talent for prospects.
 The rangers I admit have won and built a good system.

 My complaint is an assessment that Biddle projects as a relief pitcher only as this is clearly out of step with every publication that projects him as a probable 3 starter and maybe better and just strikes me as being unjustly negative about the organization's status

 Why does everything have to be based on a publication?
 Its okay to have your own opinion especially when it comes from a respected member in the prospect forum ATeam).
 I do however believe and hope Biddle will be in the rotation.

-Proud employee of the Lehigh Valley IronPigs and Temple University student Eagles: Jeremy Maclin
+Proud employee of the Lehigh Valley IronPigs and Temple University Alumni Eagles: Jeremy Maclin

 Phillies: Jesse Biddle

 76ers: Nerlens Noel

 Temple Basketball: Quenton DeCosey ...the beginning of a Philly Dynasty